 For medical questions, we encourage you to review our information with your doctor.

-According to estimates from the US Census Bureau, 55 million Americans, or 17% of the total US population, identified themselves as Hispanic or Latino in 2014.
-Cancer is the leading cause of death among Hispanics, accounting for 22% of deaths.
-While Hispanics are less likely than non-Hispanic whites to be diagnosed with the most common cancers (lung, colorectal, breast, and prostate), they have a higher risk for cancers associated with infectious agents, such as liver, stomach, and cervix.
-However, there is much variation in the cancer burden among Hispanics by nativity, which is difficult to capture because most data are reported for this heterogeneous population in aggregate.
+According to 2020 census estimates from the US Census Bureau, 62 million Americans, or 19% of the population in the continental US and Hawaii, identified themselves as Hispanic or Latino.
+In addition, more than 3 million Hispanic Americans reside in Puerto Rico, a US territory.
+Cancer is the leading cause of death among Hispanic people, accounting for 20% of deaths.
+While Hispanic men and women are less likely than non-Hispanic Whites to be diagnosed with the most common cancers (lung, colorectal, breast, and prostate), they have a higher risk for cancers associated with infectious agents, such as liver, stomach, and cervix.
+However, there is much variation in the cancer burden among Hispanic people by nativity, which is difficult to capture because most data are reported for this heterogeneous population in aggregate.

-Cancer facts such as these are presented in the updated edition of the American Cancer Society’s Cancer Facts and Figures for Hispanics/Latinos .
-This publication provides updated cancer information about Hispanics/Latinos, including statistics on cancer occurrence and risk factors, as well as information about prevention, early detection, and treatment.
+Cancer facts such as these are presented in the updated edition of the American Cancer Society’s Cancer Facts and Figures for Hispanic/Latino People.
+This publication provides updated cancer information about Hispanic/Latino people, including statistics on cancer occurrence and risk factors, as well as information about prevention, early detection, and treatment.

-The current and previous editions of American Cancer Society’s Cancer Facts & Figures for Hispanics/Latinos titles have been assembled here in an electronic format (PDF) to make it easy for you to use them.
+The current and previous editions of the American Cancer Society’s Cancer Facts & Figures for Hispanic/Latino People are listed below as PDFs to make them easier to use.

-Cancer Facts & Figures for Hispanics/Latinos 2015-2017 is accompanied by “Cancer Statistics for Hispanics/Latinos, 2015,” a scientific paper published in the American Cancer Society journal, CA: A Cancer Journal for Clinicians.
+Cancer Facts & Figures for Hispanic/Latino People 2021-2023 is accompanied by “Cancer Statistics for the US Hispanic/Latino Population, 2021,” a scientific paper published in the American Cancer Society journal, CA: A Cancer Journal for Clinicians.